-- Encouraging self-esteem and self- assertiveness while not condoning aggression or bullying. - Promoting a caring, safe and positive environment within the school. - Liaising and working together with all other support services and those agencies involved with the safeguarding of children. - Working closely with parents and carers, offering early help whenever possible.

-- Providing continuing support to a pupil about whom there have been concerns, who leaves the school, by ensuring that appropriate information is forwarded to the pupil's new school under confidential cover. - Establishing and maintaining an ethos where children feel secure and are encouraged to talk and are always listened to. - Ensuring all children know there is an adult in the school whom they can approach if they are worried or in difficulty. - Including in the curriculum, opportunities for PSHE and Citizenship, including SEAL (Social and Emotional Aspects of Learning) which equip children with the skills they need to stay safe from harm and to know whom they should turn to for help.
+- Encouraging self-esteem and self- assertiveness while not condoning aggression or bullying. - Promoting a caring, safe and positive environment within the school. - Liaising and working together with all other support services and those agencies involved with the safeguarding of children. - Working closely with parents and carers, offering early help whenever possible. - Providing continuing support to a pupil about whom there have been concerns, who leaves the school, by ensuring that appropriate information is forwarded to the pupil's new school under confidential cover. - Establishing and maintaining an ethos where children feel secure and are encouraged to talk and are always listened to. - Ensuring all children know there is an adult in the school whom they can approach if they are worried or in difficulty. - Embedding E-safety, PSHE and Citizenship, RSHE (Relationships, Sex and Health Education) as well as SEAL (Social and Emotional Aspects of Learning) into the curriculum, equipping children with the skills they need to stay safe from harm and to know whom they should turn to for help.